One person might not make much of a difference...

 January 15 PM

-Up river from the bridge is definitely target zero, I can see mounds of garbage all along the banks.
-One side is clearly a dumping ground, where garbage is burned on a regular basis.
+Up river from the bridge is definitely target zero.
+I can see mounds of garbage all along the banks.
+One side is clearly a dumping ground where garbage is burned on a regular basis.
 There's even a fire pit full of garbage waiting to be lit.
 Ironically there are three large green refuse bins near us right beside the bridge.
-I watch one man from the market walk right past the refuse bins and drop a full bag into the river.
-I stare in disbelief, but he ignores me with stoney determination, and hobbles off.
+I watch one man from the market walk right past the refuse bins and drop a full plastic garbage bag into the river.
+I stare in disbelief but he ignores me with stoney determination and hobbles off.

 January 16 AM

-Decided to rent a bicycle and ride to some gorges, and stay overnight in the desert village of Tiwadou.
+Decided to rent a bicycle and ride to some gorges and stay overnight in the desert village of Tiwadou.
 This involves riding over a massive mountain pass.
-To me it seemed the equivalent of the Tizi n Test, which is one of the steepest passes in Morocco.
-I gave up even trying to ride any part of it, with my small but heavy pack on my back pulling me down.
-I left Tafroute at 12:30 which was a mistake, making me climb the pass in the heat of mid day.
-After 3 hours of switchbacks I finally arrive in a village to buy some water and then the flat road finally allows me get on the bike to ride.
-With no traffic, I pedal free of gravity and tear down the road into the gorge, whooping with joy, fulfilling one of my fantasies.
+To me it seemed the equivalent of the Tizi n Test which is one of the steepest passes in Morocco.
+I leave Tafroute at 12:30 which was a mistake making me climb the pass in the heat of mid day.
+I gave up even trying to pedal any part of it with my small but heavy pack pulling me down.
+After 3 hours of hot switchbacks I finally arrive in a village to buy some badly needed water.
+Immediately after, the road finally relents and allows me straddle the bike whooping with joy, fulfilling one of my fantasies of free riding into a deep gorge for miles.

 All the children took one school day to clean the river and burn the plastic...